mousepawmedia/devdocs/network/source/tools/gitarc.rst

 Adding Your Public Key
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Open your public key in a plain text editor like Gedit.
+Open your public key in a plain text editor like Gedit or Pluma.

 ..  code-block:: bash